 Mum’s Not Home, 1/F, 302 Shanghai Street, Yau Ma Tei | (+852) 9770 5760

-With three outlets dotted around Hong Kong Island, this adorable French bistro whips up authentic crêpes and galettes that are traditional to the French coastal province of Brittany.
-The restaurant’s decor stays true to its coastal origin by showcasing wooden furniture, shades of white and blue, and small touches such as lighthouse-themed salt and pepper shakers.
-La Crêperie’s sweet wheat flour crêpes and savoury buckwheat flour galettes (ranging from $150–$200) are topped with an array of offerings made with fresh or imported ingredients from France, to create either a light treat or a hearty meal.
+This adorable French bistro in Wan Chai whips up authentic crêpes and galettes that are traditional to the French coastal province of Brittany.
+The restaurant’s décor stays true to its coastal origin by showcasing wooden furniture, shades of white and blue, and small touches such as lighthouse-themed salt and pepper shakers.
+La Crêperie’s sweet wheat flour crêpes and savoury buckwheat flour galettes (ranging from $150 to $200) are topped with an array of offerings made with fresh or imported ingredients from France, to create either a light treat or a hearty meal.
 Apart from its delicious crêpes and galettes, which are mainstays on the menu, La Crêperie also offers other traditional Brittany delicacies such as oysters, mussels, and scallops in different combinations.

 Mamaday Café, 1/F, Perfect Commercial Building, 28 Sharp Street West, Causeway Bay | (+852) 2164 0066